mrjens24/Latin102/Quiz1.md

 Identify the gender, case and number, and gender of each noun.
 If there are multiple possible forms, list all options.
 Translate prepositional phrases.

 1. filiam f. accusative, singular
-2. in coniugium n. accusative, singular
+2. in coniugium n. accusative, singular. into marriage
 3. animo m. dative/ablative, singular
 4. virgine .f abltive, singular
 5. parentes m. accusative, plural
-6. ad uxorem f. accusative, singular
+6. ad uxorem f. accusative, singular. towards the wife

 Part 2: recognizing verbs